dyhes/zulip/docs/git/cloning.md

 upstream https://github.com/zulip/zulip.git (push)
 ```

-## Step 2: Set up the Zulip development environment
+## Step 2: Set up the Aloha development environment

-If you haven't already, now is a good time to install the Zulip development environment
+If you haven't already, now is a good time to install the Aloha development environment
 ([overview][zulip-rtd-dev-overview]).
-If you're new to working on Zulip or open
+If you're new to working on Aloha or open
 source projects in general, we recommend following our [detailed guide for
 first-time contributors][zulip-rtd-dev-first-time].